theakashkumar22/Software-Development-Projects/tit-tac-toe/README.md

 ## License

-This project is open source and available under the MIT License.
+This is a educational project and is free to use and modify.